My name is Alex Bossert and I'm in 10th grade of high school. Thank you for visiting my blog.

-Thank you for visiting my blog.
 I began investing in stocks when I was 11 years old.
-The funds I have invested came from a few small business I have started.
+The funds I have invested came from a few small and profitable business I have started.
 My most profitable business sells used golf balls.
-I employed someone that regularly went to the local country club to collect golf balls out of the woods and creeks.
+I employed someone that regularly went to the local country club to collect lost golf balls.
 I would purchase golf balls already cleaned from him and sell them at double the price.
 I bought thousands of golf balls a year so he was happy to sell them at such a large discount.
 I was able to make a reasonable amount of money while avoiding most of the hard work involved with finding and cleaning the golf balls.

 I'm currently studying many of the most successful investors such as Joel Greenblatt, Monish Pabrai, Warren Buffett, Charlie Munger, Edward Lampert etc. I hope that by following their methods I can do well also.
 Since I enjoy reading about the stock market and researching companies so much, it is my dream to someday run my own investment fund.
-In this blog I will discuss my portfolio and I will post about various things that have to do with the stock market.
+In this blog, I will discuss my portfolio and I will post about various things that have to do with the stock market.